-To achieve good results using 3D modeling software, it takes a lot of practice and skills.
-We've created a list of easy software that will help you start modeling in no time.
+3D modeling takes a lot of practice and skill.
+Check out 10 free & easy 3D modeling software tools for beginners that will get you 3D modeling in no time.

 3D modeling for beginners, or those who are not familiar with the world of CAD, can be confusing and maybe a little frustrating at first, but knowing your options and the basic concepts is the best way to start.